psychemedia/storytelling-notes/hunting_of_the_snark.md

 "Just the place for a Snark!" the Bellman cried,
 ⁠As he landed his crew with care;
-Supporting each man on the top of the tide
+Supporting each man [at] the top of the tide
-⁠By a finger entwined in his hair.
+[With] a finger entwined in his hair.

 "Just the place for a Snark!
 I have said it twice:
 ⁠That alone should encourage the crew.